 Messrs.
-Lehr and Perez are each party to an employment agreement with the Company entered into in April 2019 that provide for certain severance rights upon termination "without Cause" or resignation by the executive officer for "Good Reason."
+Lehr and Perez are each party to an employment agreement with the Company entered into in April 2019 that provide for certain severance rights upon termination without "Cause" (as defined in the applicable employment agreement) or resignation by the executive officer for "Good Reason" (as defined in the applicable employment agreement).
 Pursuant to the terms of these employment agreements, subject to the execution of a release of claims, the named executive officer would be entitled to receive (i) payment equivalent to 18 months of his base pay, and (ii) the named executive officer's expected cost of COBRA premiums for continued medical coverage for up to 18 months.